Wes Anderson

 Wesley Wales Anderson (born May 1, 1969) is an American filmmaker.
 His films are known for themes of grief, loss of innocence, and dysfunctional families.
 Due to his films' eccentricity, distinctive visual and narrative styles, and frequent use of ensemble casts, critics have described Anderson as an auteur.
-Three of his films (Note: 95.
-Moonrise Kingdom (2012), 68.
-The Royal Tenenbaums (2001), 21.
-The Grand Budapest Hotel (2014)) appeared in BBC Culture's 2016 poll of the greatest films since 2000.
+He has received various accolades, including an Academy Award, a BAFTA Award, and nominations for four Golden Globe Awards.
+Three of his films appeared in BBC Culture's 2016 poll of the greatest films since 2000.

 Anderson gained acclaim for his early films Bottle Rocket (1996) and Rushmore (1998).
 He often collaborated with the brothers Luke Wilson and Owen Wilson during that time and founded his production company American Empirical Pictures.
 He received a nomination for the Academy Award for Best Original Screenplay for The Royal Tenenbaums (2001).
 His next films included The Life Aquatic with Steve Zissou (2004), The Darjeeling Limited (2007), and his first stop-motion film, Fantastic Mr. Fox (2009), for which he received a Best Animated Feature nomination, and then Moonrise Kingdom (2012), earning his second Best Original Screenplay nomination.

 For his film The Grand Budapest Hotel (2014), he received his first Academy Award nominations for Best Director and Best Picture, and also his third Best Original Screenplay nomination, and won the BAFTA Award for Best Original Screenplay.
 Later works include his second stop-motion film, Isle of Dogs (2018), earning him the Silver Bear for Best Director and another Best Animated Feature nomination, followed by The French Dispatch (2021), Asteroid City (2023) and The Phoenician Scheme (2025).
 Anderson won the Academy Award for Best Live Action Short Film for The Wonderful Story of Henry Sugar (2023).
+Rushmore and The Grand Budapest Hotel have been inducted into the National Film Registry.

 Early life and education

 Wesley Wales Anderson was born on May 1, 1969, in Houston, Texas, to Melver Leonard Anderson, who worked in advertising and public relations, and Texas Anne Anderson (née Burroughs), a realtor and archaeologist.
 His parents divorced when he was eight.
-He is the second of three boys; his older brother, Mel, is a physician, and his younger brother, Eric Chase Anderson, is a writer and artist whose paintings and designs have appeared in several of Anderson's films, including The Royal Tenenbaums.
+He is the second of three boys; his older brother is a physician, and his younger brother, Eric Chase Anderson, is a writer and artist whose paintings and designs have appeared in several of Anderson's films, including The Royal Tenenbaums.
 Anderson is of English, Swedish, and Norwegian ancestry.

 He graduated from St. John's School in Houston in 1987, which he later used as a prominent location in Rushmore.
 As a child, Anderson made silent films on his father's Super 8 camera, which starred his brothers and friends, although his first ambition was to be a writer.
 Anderson worked part-time as a cinema projectionist at Hogg Memorial Auditorium while attending the University of Texas at Austin, where he met his roommate and future collaborator Owen Wilson in 1989.
 In 1991, he graduated with a Bachelor of Arts with a major in philosophy.
 He describes being intrigued by The Meaning of Meaning by C. K. Ogden and I. A. Richards.